jaspergrunion/CSVtoDF/README.md

 # CSVtoDF
+Overview
-Java framework to read CSV data into a Dataframe like object
+- Java framework to read CSV data into a Dataframe like object
-Mimics some of the functionality of dataframes found in R and Python
+- Mimics some of the functionality of dataframes found in R and Python
+- Basic plotting, statistical summary and correlation and regression are enabled by default

 Dependencies:
 - https://mvnrepository.com/artifact/org.apache.commons/commons-math3